bwplotka/flagarize/README.md

 		log.Fatal(err)
 	}

-	// Config is filled with flags from value!
+	// Config is filled with values from flags!
 	_ = cfg.Field1

     // Run your command...